 - Dentist determines eligibility

-- Dentist will provide the applicant with a treatment plan
+- The dentist will provide the applicant with a treatment plan

 Cosmetic Dentistry Grants Reviews

-If you go to the CDG website and click on ‘Grant recipients' you can find a whole collection of letters written to the organization from grateful patients.
-Of course, since these are the ones selected for the website they tend towards the positive, such as:
+If you go to the CDG website and click on ‘grant recipients' you can find a whole collection of letters written to the organization from grateful patients.
+Of course, since these are the ones selected for the website they skew positive, such as:

 “I am so grateful for Cosmetic Dentistry Grants.
 I have been so unhappy with my appearance for many years and though I would never get my smile back!
 Thanks to being selected for a $7,500 grant towards my implants, I have been given a second chance.
 I can now begin a new journey and smile again, I have so much appreciation for all involved.”